aidowu1/Ades-NLP-Recepies/README.md

 - add the Quora duplicate problem [see this Kaggle link](https://www.kaggle.com/currie32/predicting-similarity-tfidfvectorizer-doc2vec/data) and use the above models to the problem

 Although this project is currently work-in-progress, some of the completed componets of the project include:
-  - __GenericDataSerializerComponent.py__: used for getting serialised Problem corous data
+  - [__GenericDataSerializerComponent.py__](https://github.com/aidowu1/Ades-NLP-Recepies/blob/master/Exploration%20of%20Document%20Similarity%20Models/GenericDataSerializerComponent.py): used for getting serialised Problem corous data
-  - __ProblemSpecificationInterface.py__: used as an interface abstraction to specify a document similarity problem
+  - [__ProblemSpecificationInterface.py__](https://github.com/aidowu1/Ades-NLP-Recepies/blob/master/Exploration%20of%20Document%20Similarity%20Models/ProblemSpecificationInterface.py): used as an interface abstraction to specify a document similarity problem
-  - __NLPEngineComponent.py__: used as a NLP pre-processing module for cleaning the raw corpus of text
+  - [__NLPEngineComponent.py__](https://github.com/aidowu1/Ades-NLP-Recepies/blob/master/Exploration%20of%20Document%20Similarity%20Models/NLPEngineComponent.py): used as a NLP pre-processing module for cleaning the raw corpus of text
+  - [__DocumentFeatureExtractionInterface.py__](https://github.com/aidowu1/Ades-NLP-Recepies/blob/master/Exploration%20of%20Document%20Similarity%20Models/ProblemSpecificationInterface.py): used as an interface abstraction to specify a number of feature extration models
-  - __TFIDFDocmentVectorExtractor.py__: used to build a TF-IDF based feature vector extration model
+  - [__TFIDFDocmentVectorExtractor.py__](https://github.com/aidowu1/Ades-NLP-Recepies/blob/master/Exploration%20of%20Document%20Similarity%20Models/TFIDFDocmentVectorExtractor.py): used to build a TF-IDF based feature vector extration model
-  - __DocumentFeatureVisualization.py__: used to reduce the dimensions of the feature matrix based on techniques such as PCA, T-SNE, MDS and UMAP.It allows provides the visualization infrastructure to plot similarity Heatmap  and the visualizations of documents in 2D space
+  - [__DocumentFeatureVisualization.py__](https://github.com/aidowu1/Ades-NLP-Recepies/blob/master/Exploration%20of%20Document%20Similarity%20Models/DocumentFeatureVisualization.py): used to reduce the dimensions of the feature matrix based on techniques such as PCA, T-SNE, MDS and UMAP.It allows provides the visualization infrastructure to plot similarity Heatmap  and the visualizations of documents in 2D space

 You can futher explore these details of the project by running [this Jupyter notebook](https://github.com/aidowu1/Ades-NLP-Recepies/blob/master/Exploration%20of%20Document%20Similarity%20Models/Exploration%20of%20Document%20Similarity%20Models.ipynb)